 Except there was one.
 My father-in-law, standing near me, told the nurse we would figure something out.
 He called his health insurance broker.
 She had provided him with a quote for a plan from Regence Blue Cross/Blue Shield, that they had intended to be effective July 1.
 This was before healthcare reform had passed and the group had received the highest rates, which they could not afford (understandably!) so they had decided not to get the insurance.
 Their agent informed them that the offer was valid for three more days.
 My father-in-law, being the amazing human that he is, paid the premium and started the policy.
 Regence paid the entire bill.
 I remember when he called me and told me as I sat on my floor sobbing while my daughter was asleep in her bed.
 Suddenly, I knew health insurance changed people's lives.
 That it kept people from losing everything.
-I accepted the job and have been working in the industry for 15 years now.
+I accepted the job and worked at the agency for five years, learning everything I could.